feO2x/Light.GuardClauses/README.md

 ![Activating assertion compilation](/Images/compile_assertions.png)

-Although you cannot use method chaining (because methods marked with the [ConditionalAttribute](https://msdn.microsoft.com/en-us/library/system.diagnostics.conditionalattribute(v=vs.110).aspx) cannot have return values), the ability to selectively include or exclude these precondition checks gives you a lot of flexibility regarding performance: during development, you can enable them to fail fast, and if you absolutely need the performance squeeze, you can disable them for your production deployment - this is perfectly in line with Bertrand Meyer's Design by Contract where you can also enable or disable assertions checks (by the way, read his book "Object-Oriented Software Construction" if you haven't - it's a necessary read for any O-O dev in my opinion).
+Although you cannot use method chaining (because methods marked with the [ConditionalAttribute](https://msdn.microsoft.com/en-us/library/system.diagnostics.conditionalattribute(v=vs.110).aspx) cannot have return values), the ability to selectively include or exclude these precondition checks gives you a lot of flexibility regarding performance: during development, you can enable them to fail fast, and if you absolutely need the performance squeeze, you can disable them for your production deployment - this is perfectly in line with Bertrand Meyer's Design by Contract where you can also enable or disable assertions (by the way, read his book "Object-Oriented Software Construction" if you haven't - it's a necessary read for any O-O dev in my opinion).

 ## Customizing messages and exceptions

-Every extension method of Light.GuardClauses has three optional parameters: parameterName, message and exception.
+Every extension method of Light.GuardClauses has three optional parameters: **parameterName**, **message** and **exception**.
 With these, you can customize the outcome of an assertion:

 * **parameterName** lets you inject the name of the actual parameter into the resulting exception message.
 By default, the standard exception messages use e.g. "The value" or "The string" to talk about the subject - these values are exchanged when you specify the name of the parameter.
 * **message** lets you exchange the entire exception message if you are not satisfied with the default message in your current context.
-* **exception** lets you specify an exception object that is thrown instead of the default one.
+* **exception** lets you specify a delegate creating an exception object that is thrown instead of the default exception.

 ```csharp
 public class Entity